-One way to do this is to see the scared and hurt being in the eyes.
-To make progress here, we need to slow down ourselves and the other person.
+One way to do this is to have compassion for the scared and hurt being.
+Compassion helps us look feeling in the eye, and not to side-step them.
+To make progress here, we need to slow down ourselves, and others with us.
 This may help us unpack what is happening and what has happened.
-This strategy is termed “one down”; slowing things enough for each of us to take responsibility our own role in shaping a ‘new normal’.

 The problem relating to anger is: how do you manage it just enough?
 Can we create a safe place for the unpredictable force that is anger?
-Possibly indirectly; via other emotions that can be accessed safely.
-Doing acceptance and mindfulness work can improve our ability to trust.
+Possibly indirectly; via other emotions that can be accessed more safely.
+Doing safe experiments around acceptance and mindfulness work can improve our ability to trust.
 This work helps us to construct and visualise our own, unique safe place.
-Maybe we can be open to other feelings as a preliminary to facing more difficult emotions.
+Maybe we can be more open to other feelings as a first step toward facing more difficult emotions.

 A larger problem arises when I am scared of my anger.
 I may appear in control, even compliant and ‘nice’ but I am not in touch with my anger.
-The times when I am hurt and violated are not associated with any feeling of anger even though there might be good reason for it to happen.
+The times when I am hurt and violated are not associated with any feeling of anger even though there might be good reason to feel this.

 At these moments, it is particularly helpful to remember that the anger is there for a good reason, and we can find out what this anger is all about.
 Anger can foster change.
 It is a way through passivity and compliance, toward action and redress.
 Angry people may well want to be taken seriously.
 So, we need to go where the anger comes from, and we need to find a resolution for that anger.

 I have heard it said that anger can be a beautiful emotion!
 I don’t want to trigger shutdown of my system.
 To avoid that, my anger needs to be felt and lived with and this can include being open to disturbing experiences of abandonment and rejection.
 Rejection is the match that lights many fires.
-When we grows up with a negative attachment experience, it can make for pretty volatile relationships.
-Once I can be present with my anger, that’s a great opportunity for me to begin reprocessing it.
+When we grows up with a negative or dismissive attachment experience, it can make for pretty volatile relationships.
+Once I can be present with my anger, there’s a great opportunity for me to be less ruled by it.

 Attachment issues from infancy and childhood can promote feelings of ambivalence, uncertainty and avoidance.
 In relationships, one person can shut down to avoid rejection experiences.
 This is likely when they feel they are failing and do not know how to please their partner.
 That fear of disconnectedness leads them to shut out the other person out and the other person becomes enraged.